Posted on 17 May 2021

 Join the Council for International Development

-Organisations involved in international aid and development can apply to join CID as a member.
-By joining CID you will be connected to a strong community of Aotearoa New Zealand international development NGOs and their partners.
+Organisations and individuals involved in international aid and development can apply to join CID as a member.
+By joining CID, you will be connected to a strong community of Aotearoa New Zealand international development NGOs and their partners.

 CID connects, strengthens, and promotes its members, and aims to increase the impact of the sector’s development practice and humanitarian assistance through research, advocacy, and shared learning.